 Pepsi has lived through plenty of bad PR examples.
 Remember the big failure of 1989 commercial that featured Madonna and her controversial “Like a Prayer” song?
-A couple of years ago, the scapegoat of the Pepsi ad was the supermodel Kendal Kenner.
+A couple of years ago, the scapegoat of the Pepsi ad was supermodel Kendall Jenner.

 Americans responded overly negatively to the video.
-They claimed Pepsi use protests – earlier considered as a very important part of the US history — as a background for marketing their product.
-At this time, the country has already lived through a few protests against racial inequality and police cruelty.
+They claimed Pepsi used protests — considered as a very important part of the US history — as a background for marketing their product.
+At this time, the country has already lived through a few protests against racial inequality and police cruelty against Black people.
 People were indignant at the unrealistic image of a peaceful protest with friendly police officers.

-Both Pepsi and Kendal Jenner had to apologize officially for the commercial.
+Both Pepsi and Kendall Jenner had to apologize for the commercial.
 This example shows how risky it may be to mix product promo with big social issues.
 There is no place for profiting when it comes to big social issues.

-In January 2018, H&M posted a photo of a black child wearing a sweatshirt with the finny title “Coolest monkey in the jungle”.
-The image caused a negative reaction on social media, many users were calling for the company’s boycott.
-The company was accused of using the monkey reference towards black people.
-Even the world-known popular Canadian-Ethiopian singer, the Weeknd who earlier starred in an H&M commercial, tweeted about the termination of his collaboration with the brand.
+In January 2018, H&M posted a photo of a black child wearing a sweatshirt with the funny title: “Coolest monkey in the jungle.”
+The image caused a negative reaction on social media.
+Many users were calling for a company boycott.
+The company was accused of using the monkey reference toward black people.
+Even the world-known popular Canadian-Ethiopian singer, the Weeknd, who earlier starred in an H&M commercial, tweeted about the termination of his collaboration with the brand.

 The lesson we may learn from this brand is to always watch out for possible signs of racial and ethnic slurs.
-In a world when racial inequality is highly unaccepted, just one innocuous image from the product catalog may cause you years of positive reputation.
+In a world where racial inequality is highly unaccepted, just one image from the product catalog may cost you years of having a positive reputation.

 Dolce & Gabbana Chinese Ad

 The Chinese fashion show advertised in this commercial had to be canceled.
-In response, Stefano called China “Ignorant Dirty Smelling Mafia”, although as stated later by him, Gabbana’s Instagram account got hacked.
-One way or another, the largest Chinese online retailers withdrew the brand’s items from the sale, and the video got removed from all channels.
+In response, Stefano Gabbana called China the “Ignorant Dirty Smelling Mafia,” although he later said his Instagram account was hacked when this statement appeared One way or another, the largest Chinese online retailers withdrew the brand’s items from the sale, and the video was removed from all channels.

-Soonly after, Dolce and Gabbana posted an apology stating “they have always loved China dearly, and their numerous trips made them love Chinese culture even more.”
+So only after this, Dolce & Gabbana posted an apology, stating “they have always loved China dearly, and their numerous trips made them love Chinese culture even more.”

 Three years later, the luxury fashion brand is still suffering from the consequences of the controversial video ad.
 China was a huge market for Dolce & Gabbana, so losing it became a financial disaster.

-In 2019, Tesla company introduced us to the new bulletproof cybertruck.
-The bulletproof feature was highly advertised and peached by the company’s founder Elon Musk.
-However, during its live presentation, the vehicle failed the crash test 2 times in a row.
-Musk wanted to prove the strength and resistance of the “armor glass” but end up smashing it with two metal balls.
+In 2019, Tesla company introduced us to its new bulletproof cybertruck.
+The bulletproof feature was highly advertised and touted by the company’s founder Elon Musk.
+However, during its live presentation, the vehicle failed the crash test two times in a row.
+Musk wanted to prove the strength and resistance of the “armor glass” but ended up smashing it with two metal balls.